Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 It worked.
 Although he stands proud and looks like a shaggy lion, the Leonberger acts like a good family dog.
 He is calm and confident around noises and locations that might scare other dogs, is good with kids, makes a good family member, and usually gets along with other pets and dogs.

 This large German dog is famous for his incredible height.
 The tallest dog in the world is a Great Dane that stands 112 cm (44 inches) at the shoulder, and the breed standard requires dogs to be at least 76 centimeters (30 inches) tall.
-AT LEAST, and most of the dogs are far taller.
+Most of the dogs are far taller.

-In some areas are shown with cropped ears (cropped ears are less likely to become injured while boar hunting).
+In some areas, they are shown with cropped ears (cropped ears are less likely to become injured while boar hunting).
 Ear cropping is no longer allowed in Germany.

 They were originally bred to hunt.
-They are muscular and athletic but when they are older are usually couch potatoes.
-As puppies their activity has to be limited because of their health issues.
+They are muscular and athletic, but when they are older, they are usually couch potatoes.
+As puppies, their activity has to be limited because of their health issues.

 Great Danes have some serious health problems, like a lot of giant dog breeds that grow too fast.
 They suffer from hip dysplasia, are prone to bloat, and some of them have a heart disease called dilated cardiomyopathy.

 They usually only live about 6-8 years.
 Great Dane owners will point out that it is not enough, since the dogs are gentle, great members of the family, and good pets even for those who do not have experience around dogs.